 Windows Journal Parser (jp)

-Microsoft provides tools to look/affect the change journal as well as a published API to programmatically read/write from/to the change log. jp however, does not make use of the Windows API, but does the parsing by traversing the raw structures.
-This allows jp to be compiled for use on other operating systems to parse the change log journal as a component in a forensic toolkit.
+Microsoft provides tools to look/affect the change journal as well as a published API to programmatically read/write from/to the change log. jp however, doesn't make use of this Windows API, but does the parsing by traversing the raw structures.
+This allows jp to be compiled for use on other operating systems to parse the change journal as a component in a forensic toolkit.

 |32-bit Version||64-bit Version|

 |*32bit apps can run in a 64bit linux distribution if "ia32-libs" (and dependencies) are present.|